As Congress returns to funding earmarks, who will benefit? | WTOP

 The experiment could rise or fall on the reaction from voters, particularly in places skeptical of Washington spending.
 Many Republicans in Congress are refusing to earmark as a matter of principle, characterizing it as graft.
 Crenshaw said in a statement that he was “proud” to advocate for resources that would help his constituents and that the flood control earmark “will ensure that we don’t have to spend even more resources recovering from future flood events.”

-“This is not wasteful spending, no sir, not at all,” Fields said.
+“This is not wasteful spending, no, sir, not at all,” Fields said.
 “These are our homes.
-This is is where we’re supposed to feel safe and secure and not have to worry about every time a storm comes through.”
+This is where we’re supposed to feel safe and secure and not have to worry about every time a storm comes through.”

 Republican Rep. Garret Graves of Louisiana, for example, wants $775,000 for a mobile medical clinic offering free cancer screenings to rural residents in his district.